datreeio/datree-pr-checks/README.md

 ## The power of datree catalog in context of your pull request! :sunglasses:

-datree is now integrated with GitHub checks, so for every pull request, we will provide a layer of best practice & insights based on your organization catalog.
+datree can now be integrated with GitHub checks, so for every pull request, datree BOT will provide a layer of best practice & insights based on your organization catalog.

 ***
 ### Best Practice Verification: